EPFL-VILAB/com-304-robotics-project/ROS_Homework_Ungraded/ROS2_homework_task.md

 - The first part is a theoretical section where you will read and learn basic principles of ROS2 by yourself, and implement a basic message passing system.
 - The second part consists of implementing what you learned to programmatically control a turtlebot4 lite in the gazebo simulator.
 This will also involve learning more intermediate ROS2 concepts which will be needed to complete your project later into the semester.

-This homework is not a jupyter notebook that you can just skim through and run the provided code, but instead a set of tasks that requires you to thoroughly read documentation and code your own solutions from scratch.
+This homework is not just coding based, but instead a set of tasks that requires you to thoroughly read documentation and formulate your understanding of a new software stack from scratch.
 At the end, you should be able to launch a simulated robot in a world you created, and control it according to actions that you send it.

 As you know, this is a project-based course so feel free to read, test, and implement what you read to gain more confidence.
 The concepts you learn in this tutorial are fundamental to working with robots using ROS2 and you will use them a lot during the project, so it's worth putting in some time now to learn them well.

+This homework is worth 10% of your overall grade and is split into 100 points in total.
+Note that the number of points does not necessarily correspond to the length of the description required, more the difficulty of the question.
+Your answer can be as brief or as long as needed to answer the question, but try to keep your answers brief overall.

 The main references for this homework task are: